 Now, onto how to make pancakes aka pannekoek!
 (Find a printable recipe card right at the end of the post.)

 This is a large recipe.
 It can be halved.
-Beat 4 eggs, 5 cups of water, 1/2 cups of white vinegar, 1 cup of vegetable oil and a pinch of salt together.
+Beat 4 eggs, 5 cups of water, 1/4 cup of white vinegar, 1 cup of vegetable oil and a pinch of salt together.
 Then add 4 cups of plain cake flour with 4 teaspoons of baking powder.
 Beat well until the batter is runny.
 Add more water if necessary.
+Be VERY careful with the vinegar because if you add too much it will taste terrible.
+(The vinegar is necessary because it keeps the pancake moist without being rubbery.)

 Use a non-stick pan with a large base.
-(There are sometimes pancake pans available at supermarkets, but we did not see it here in Australia yet.)
+(There are sometimes pancake pans available at supermarkets, we have not bought one as of yet, similar to THIS one.)
 The pan must be quite hot too.
 When pouring the batter, swirl the pan so that it covers the full base of the pan.
 It should be a very thin layer too.
 Let it bake for a few minutes until you see tiny holes appear as seen below:

 Flip the pancake and bake the other side for a few minutes until brown.
 Do not over bake as it could become rubbery then.
 Mix sugar and cinnamon(the mix should be a light brown) and sprinkle it onto a plate.
 I use an empty sprinkles holder, works great.